allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 With the `output_plots` parameter activated, the module produces histograms of the total deposited charge per event for every sensor in units of kilo-electrons.
 The scale of the plot axis can be adjusted using the `output_plots_scale` parameter and defaults to a maximum of 100ke.

-The source can be defined in 2 different ways using the `source_type` parameter: with predefined shapes or with a macro file.
+The source can be defined in 2 different ways using the `source_type` parameter: with pre-defined shapes or with a Geant4 macro file.
-Predefined shapes are beam, point, sphere, or square and each have specific parameters to tune the angular distribution of particle directions.
+Pre-defined shapes are point, beam, square or sphere.
+For the square and sphere, the particle starting points are distributed homogeneously over the surfaces.
+By default, the particle directions for the square are random, as would be for a squared radioactive source.
+For the sphere, unless a focus point is set, the particle directions follow the cosine-law defined by Geant4 [@g4gps] and the field inside the sphere is hence isotropic.
 To define more complex sources or angular distributions, the user can create a macro file with Geant4 commands.
 These commands are those defined for the GPS source and are explained in the Geant4 website [@g4gps] (only the source position and number of particles must still be defined in the main configuration file).
 ### Dependencies